 - Photographs of the marriage.

-We have hereby provided a short synopsis of the procedure, pertaining to how to file divorce in India, for both the possible types of divorce petitions.
+We have hereby provided a short synopsis of the procedure, pertaining to how to file a divorce in India, for both the possible types of divorce petitions.

 The following procedural steps are involved in a mutual consent divorce petition –